pragipmr/server/Instructions/Labs/LAB_03_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 1. On SEA-CL1, start Microsoft Edge and connect to Windows Admin Center running on SEA-SVR2.
 1. From the Windows Admin Center page, attempt to add an Azure Network Adapter.
 1. When prompted, register Windows Admin Center to the Azure subscription you used in the previous exercise.
-On the **Get started with Azure in Windows Admin Center** page for the **Azure Active Directory application** prompt, select **Create New**.
-Complete the remaining steps.

 ### Task 2: Create an Azure Network Adapter